 WHEN SHOULD YOU DIG AN EXISTING DITCH?

-Intervention to dig an existing ditch should be planned after observing one of the following:
+Intervention to dig an existing ditch should be planned after observing one of the following situations:

 - An obstruction to the free flow of water;